 It all starts when…

 At the time of weaning we begin to ramp up our socialization and potty training regime.
-The whelping box is transformed with wood shavings to create a litter box for the puppies to start using.
+The whelping box is transformed with a grass area for the puppies to start using.
 They usually pick up on this within a handful of days and begin keeping their play area clean.
 This will help the puppies with their potty training efforts when they go home with their families.
 The puppies play in the kitchen and visit our outdoor play area throughout the day.
 They hear the dishwasher, the washer and dryer, the vacuum running and kids playing.
 They truly are under my feet throughout the day.

-As they begin to transition on to kibble, we begin the potty training process as soon as we can, giving them a litter box to soil in.
+As they begin to transition on to kibble, we begin the potty training process as soon as we can, giving them a grassy area to soil in.
 They catch on quickly and it gives the new owners a bit of a head start on the potty training process at home.